 Minor in Hebrew

 Students who minor in Hebrew become proficient in modern Hebrew and acquire a good grasp of Hebrew literature and Israeli culture.
 The minor requires six courses in addition to the prerequisite of fourth-semester Hebrew or equivalent proficiency in the language.
-Courses at the LH 200-level, such as Israeli Culture through Film, are taught in English.
-Courses at the LH 300-level are taught in Hebrew on topics such as such as Voices in Israeli Society, Israeli Popular Music, Israeli Media, and Hebrew Narrative.
+Courses at the LH 200 level, such as Israeli Culture through Film, are taught in English.
+Courses at the LH 300 and LH 400 level are taught in Hebrew on topics such as such as Voices in Israeli Society, Israeli Popular Music, Israeli Media, Food Culture, and Hebrew Narrative.
 Courses taught in Hebrew enable students to practice all four language skills (listening, reading, writing, and speaking) thus furthering their language abilities along with their cultural knowledge and competence.
+Students are encouraged to study abroad at the BU program in Haifa or another relevant program.

-- CAS LH 250 Masterpieces of Modern Hebrew Literature (4 cr)
+- CAS LH 250 Masterpieces of Modern Hebrew Literature (in English translation) or LH 283 Israeli Culture through Film (in English translation)

-- five additional 4-credit courses numbered CAS LH 240 and above*
+- Five additional 4-credit courses numbered CAS LH 240 or above*

 *Since many students have complementary interests in religion, Jewish studies, or the Middle East, up to two non-LH courses on related topics may be counted, provided they are approved by the Hebrew minor advisor.